Kadiraydn01/FSWEB-S17D4-Java-Projesi/readme.md

             CEVAP:  SELECT *
                     FROM ogrenci
                     WHERE dtarih = 1989
+                    WHERE dtarih like '1989%' alternatif

 	16) Öğrenci numarası 30 ile 50 arasında olan Kız öğrencileri listeleyiniz.
 	        CEVAP:  SELECT *
                     FROM ogrenci
                     WHERE ogrno <50
                     AND ogrno >30
+                    WHERE ogrno BETWEEN 30 AND 50 // altenatif
                     AND cinsiyet = 'K'